UNI-COMPARTMENTAL KNEE REPLACEMENT (UKR)

-The average length of stay is 4 days, with some patients home day 2, and others requiring longer stays in the rehab unit to achieve return of function.
+The average length of stay is 2 days, with some patient’s home day 1, and others requiring longer stays in the rehab unit to achieve return of function.
 Your level of function and activity before the surgery strongly correlates with your recovery – the more active and fitter you can be, the quicker you will get up and going.
 You will not be allowed to leave until you have your knee ROM from 0-90 deg and can walk safely for your specific home environment, which may include stair training.

 How can I prepare for the surgery?